Nuclear & Chemical

 Group Leader: Bryan Bandong

-With a staff of nuclear scientists, engineers, radiochemists, health physicists, and radiation safety and protection subject matter experts, our group is uniquely positioned to support mission-critical programs in nuclear counterterrorism, nuclear security and nonproliferation, and emergency response and consequence management.
+With a staff of nuclear scientists, engineers, radiochemists, health physicists, and radiation safety and protection subject matter experts, our group is uniquely positioned to support mission-critical programs in nuclear threat reduction covering nuclear counterterrorism and counterproliferation, nuclear security, nonproliferation and arms control, and nuclear incident response and consequence management.

 Our research and development activities focus on advanced radiation detection and nuclear measurements for applications in: